Wealthify doesn't support your browser

 Emerging Markets |

-While Emerging Markets government bonds offer a strong yield premium compared to Developed Markets, we remain slightly negative given the potential for a global recession (which would see a flight to safety to developed markets such as the US).
+While Emerging Markets’ government bonds offer stronger potential than Developed Markets, we remain slightly negative given the potential for a global recession (which would see a flight to safety towards developed markets such as the US).

 |